 - if the patient’s condition is likely to deteriorate before arriving at the hospital.

-- The IV solution is to be NORMAL SALINE unless otherwise stated.
+- The IV solution is to be NORMAL SALINE or LACTATED RINGERS unless otherwise stated.
 (See Vascular Access Procedures)

 - If an IV cannot be established and an urgent need for vascular access exists, establish IO access.
 (See Vascular Access Procedures).
 Note: Avoid LR in pediatric patients or if blood products are given in the same line.

 - Pre-existing vascular access devices (PVAD) may be used only if: